Gainesville Sexual Assault Lawyer

 • How the attack and injuries changed your life

 You’ve been the victim of a serious crime.
 It can seem impossible to put a dollar value on your suffering.
-Let our attorneys tackle that complex task.
-With the help of experts and specialists, we can estimate how much your personal injury case is worth and help you fight for the maximum compensation you deserve.
+Let an attorney tackle that complex task.
+With the help of experts and specialists, a lawyer can estimate how much your personal injury case is worth and fight for the maximum compensation you deserve.

 What Types of Damages Are Available to Victims of Sexual Assault in Gainesville, FL?